weinstockj/PACER_analyses/README.md

 states the R version and packages required.

 ## Notes on portability
-This analysis has only been tested on Ubuntu 18.04 with Python (>=3.6).
+This analysis has only been tested on Ubuntu 18.04.

 ## License
 The appropriate license for this code is currently under consideration.